inworld-ai/inworld-web-sdk/packages/web-threejs/README.md

 The **Inworld AI Web SDK | Three.js Module** is a Node.js/Typescript based module for the [Inworld Web SDK](https://github.com/inworld-ai/inworld-web-sdk) designed to simplify the process of loading and adding an Inworld supported 3D avatar to your Three.js project.
 Currently the module supports Inworld's mascot Innequin and Ready Player Me avatar characters.

-Example source assets for the model, animations and *textures ( *Innequin Only ), are downloaded separately in the instructions below.
+Note: Example source assets for the models, animations and *textures ( *Innequin Only ), are downloaded automatically as explained in the instructions below.

 We recommend you review our React based [Example Projects](#examples) for both [Innequin](https://github.com/inworld-ai/inworld-web-sdk/tree/main/examples/innequin-react) and [Ready Player Me](https://github.com/inworld-ai/inworld-web-sdk/tree/main/examples/rpm-react), as demostrations of how to integrate the avatars into your own projects.
 <br/>